- Published on

 Sweetness is an undeniable trait of ice wine.
 The sugar level in grams per liter (g/L) in wine refers to the amount of residual sugar remaining in the wine after fermentation.
 I like to think of this number as a percentage sugar in the wine.
 That's not quite accurate but it works to compare!
 When I see 100 g/L, I think "10%".
 That's on the lower end.
 When I see 250 g/L, I think "25%".
 That's on the higher end.
 In my opinion, the sweeter the better!
 Wines must have a residual sugar of at least 125 g/L to be considered "Ice wine".

 On to the wines!
-I list my top ten.
+Here you'll find my top ten.
+I cover 14 wines in total.
 See the buying tips at the end for more guidance.

 🥇 Jackson-Triggs Vidal Icewine Reserve